Dylan Keogh: Departure and return

 As Dylan continued to struggle being around Sam and Tom in the ED, he made the decision to leave Holby.
 When Dylan saw Tom punch locum consultant Dominic Carter (Gary Cady), he quickly reported Tom to Zoe, earning the doctor a suspension.
-However, Dylan was not satisfied and later told Tom wha he did, resulting in them squaring up to each other.
+However, Dylan was not satisfied and later told Tom what he did, resulting in them squaring up to each other.
 Dylan admitted that he was still in love with Sam and realised that he would never get over her if they continued to work together.
 A show spokesperson commented, "seeing Sam and Tom together is killing Dylan.
 Dylan's not good at showing emotions, but deep down he really is in love with Sam."
 Zoe accepted Dylan's resignation and he said goodbye to Sam, before leaving the hospital.

 Two years after his departure, Beck reprised his role and Dylan returned to the ED.
 Producer Erika Hossington had teased the character's return in August 2014, saying that a "familiar face" would make a surprise reappearance in October that year.
 Beck told David Brown of the Radio Times that returning to the show felt "strange but yet very similar" and he relished the chance to play Dylan again, as he enjoyed the role.
 Dylan returned to an understaffed ED as a locum.
 Zoe and Caleb Knight (Richard Winsor) were struggling to cope with an influx of football fans who were injured during a fight, so Dylan got straight to work.
 He told Charlie Fairhead (Derek Thompson) of his intentions to stay for one shift before he moved on, but he was persuaded to stay.

 Since Dylan's departure there were some changes in the ED and Connie Beauchamp (Amanda Mealing) was promoted to Clinical Lead.
 Dylan finds Connie attractive, but in "a professional way".
 Beck explained that the characters would have been aware of each other during his first stint in the ED and that there could be some clashes between them in the future, as Dylan does not enjoy being told what to do.
 When asked if Dylan was over Sam, Beck replied that Dylan was in "a better place" and that he only wanted Sam to be happy.
 With Sam and Tom absent from Holby, Dylan felt it was okay for him to come back.
 The character's return to Holby gave the writers an opportunity to explore the character's fictional backstory and personal life further.
 Beck stated, "From the story's point of view, we get a good opportunity to see how Dylan reacts in the curiously adverse conditions of walking into a hospital that's suffering from budgetary cuts and an opportunity to see how he deals with being given more responsibility."
 Dylan was shown to be living on a house boat in Holby's marina with his dog Dervla.